JanusGraph/janusgraph/janusgraph-dist/README.md

 To delete the packaging scripts from the root of the repository, run `mvn -N -Ppkg-tools clean` from the janusgraph-dist module.

+## Upgrade cassandra-server version

+Following files have to be updated, if you update Cassandra server version in the default JanusGraph distribution:

+  * src/assembly/static/cassandra/bin/cassandra
+  * src/assembly/static/cassandra/conf/cassandra-env.sh
+  * src/assembly/static/cassandra/conf/cassandra.yaml
+  * src/assembly/static/cassandra/conf/logback.xml

+These files contains just small changes which allows us to include Cassandra into our distribution.
+Changed locations are marked using `JanusGraph change:`.